AmitKapilaCodeIns/capellano_acme/README.md

 - We have to assign it to the variable home_url because the url itself is a tag, so we can't nest a tag inside another tag, so we had to assign the output of url to a variable.

-- Then in our if statement it compares request.path, which is our current URL, with the home_url variable.
+- Then in my if statement it compares request.path, which is our current URL, with the home_url variable.
 If they're the same, then it inserts the word active into the class names.
 ```
    <a class="nav-link {% if request.path == home_url %}active{% endif %}"
 ```

-- We have used DTL logic to add the active attribute to the link for the page we are currently on.
+- I have used DTL logic to add the active attribute to the link for the page we are currently on.
 ```
  <li class="nav-item">
   <a class="nav-link {% if request.path == home_url %}active{% endif %}" aria-current="page" href="{% url 'home' %}">Home</a>